David Lowe (television and radio composer): BBC News

 In 1999, Lowe created perhaps one of his most famous compositions, the current BBC News themes.
 Whilst previous themes had been orchestral, these new themes made extensive use of the 'pips' that are used on the hour on BBC Radio stations, along with more electric sounds.
 Since 1999 his themes have been remixed numerous times for BBC News in the UK as well as the international channel, BBC World News.
 Two CDs of Lowe's music have been released by the BBC.
 BBC World: The Music, released in 2001, is a compilation of some of Lowe's work for BBC World, made available after significant demand from viewers.
+The news theme is notably sampled in the 2020 track “Get Your Brits Out” from Irish hip-hop trio Kneecap.

 For the BBC's coverage of the 2019 general election, Lowe remixed a version of "Arthur" from Rick Wakeman's rock concept album The Myths and Legends of King Arthur and the Knights of the Round Table, bringing back a track that was previously used for BBC election night coverage from 1979 to 2005.

 Television

 David Lowe's first television composition was the 1983 title music for BBC Midlands Today, followed in 1988 by BBC Wales Today and he went back to BBC Birmingham and Midlands Today again in 1992, creating title music for both Midlands Today and Pebble Mill.

-His work on other British television programmes includes The One Show, Countryfile, Panorama, Cash in the Attic, Wildlife on One and The Really Wild Show (all on BBC One), Newyddion on S4C, Grand Designs on Channel 4, and the Channel 5 motoring programme Fifth Gear.
+His work on other British television programmes includes The One Show, Countryfile, Panorama, Cash in the Attic, Wildlife on One and The Really Wild Show (all on BBC One), The Car's the Star on BBC Two, Newyddion on S4C, Grand Designs on Channel 4, and the Channel 5 motoring programme Fifth Gear.
 He has also created musical identities for BBC Worldwide, BBC Entertainment, Euronews, Al Arabiya and Abu Dhabi TV in the Middle East, NDTV in India, TV2 in Norway, and in 2013 for China's CCTV-1.
 For radio he produced the current identity for the BBC World Service, and for BBC Arabic Radio.

 Through his website, Lowe has released compilations of some of his television soundtracks.
 TV Chill is a mix from a variety of different programmes, whilst Grand Designs features a full-length arrangement of the main theme, and other music from the Channel 4 series.
 Both were produced after interest from viewers, including a request from one to have the Grand Designs music played at her wedding.

 Wild Caribbean features prominent use of Lowe's music from the BBC Two series of the same name, and remixes of his Touch and Go tracks "So Hot" and "Life's a Beach".

 Lowe was invited by the British Academy of Composers and Songwriters to compose the theme for the 50th Ivor Novello Awards ceremony in 2005.
 In 2006 he was commissioned to write the music for the BAFTA Film and Television Awards and for the BBC's coverage of the Winter Olympics.